Prepare network mapping for Hyper-V VM disaster recovery to Azure

 Target network settings

-Based on these settings, when you select the target VM network, the following table shows the choices that will be available.
+Based on these settings, when you select the target VM network, the following table shows the choices that are available.

 Select Protected cloud Protecting cloud Target network available